Debbie Lesko: 2018 special election

 On December 20, 2017, Lesko announced she would run in the special election to replace Representative Trent Franks, who resigned amid allegations of sexual harassment.
 Her state senate district included the bulk of the congressional district.
-She also announced that her resignation from the Arizona Senate.
+She also announced her resignation from the Arizona Senate.
 Although Arizona's resign-to-run laws allowed her to remain in the state senate since she was running in a special election (and she was in the final year of her term in any event), she resigned on January 8, 2018.

-Lesko won the Republican nomination and faced the Democratic nominee, physician Hiral Tipirneni, in the general election on April 24.
-She was endorsed by President Donald Trump, who said that Lesko was a "conservative Republican".
+Lesko won the Republican nomination and faced the Democratic nominee, physician Hiral Tipirneni, in the special general election on April 24.
+She was endorsed by President Donald Trump.

-She won the election on April 24, with 52.6% of the vote to Tipirneni's 47.4.
+She won the special general election, with 52.6% of the vote to Tipirneni's 47.4.
 The win was by a narrower margin than expected, with observers suggesting that it was indicative of a coming Democratic wave in the 2018 midterm elections.
 It was the closest contest in what is now the 8th since 1976, when Bob Stump won what was then the 3rd District with just 47% of the vote (the district was renumbered as the 2nd in 2003, and has been the 8th since 2013).

 According to the Associated Press, the election sent "a big message to Republicans nationwide: Even the reddest of districts in a red state can be in play this year."